-We celebrated our 286th anniversary on October 22, 2022!
+We celebrated our 286th anniversary on October 22, 2021!
 Established in 1735, the present church building was erected in 1760 after the congregation outgrew its earlier meeting house on Sheffield Plain.
-Old Parish was the original town meetinghouse and the site of adoption of the famed Sheffield Declaration of 1733.
+First Congregational Church of Sheffield was the original town meetinghouse and the site of adoption of the famed Sheffield Declaration of 1733.

 Originally built in the center of the broad main street, the structure was moved back from the highway in 1819, at which time the steeple and bell were added.
 The colonial atmosphere of the building has been carefully maintained by the church members.
-The historical preservation has been balanced with the needs of the times, as Old Parish Church has become handicapped accessible.
+The historical preservation has been balanced with the needs of the times, as First Congregational Church of Sheffield has become handicapped accessible.

 The church is the home of the Sheffield Food Assiatnce Program, and it partners with the SBRSD Family Food box program.
 It is also the venue of performing arts presentations.
 Music is especially wonderful in this acoustically vibrant space.
 Church and community members come together for activities like the Church on the River, the Blessing of the Fields, Holy Humor Sunday, the 5th Sunday Breakfast Church, and the shared Appalachian Trail Ministry with Christ Trinity Church.